 I thank God and His angels every day for watching out over Katelyn, and for guiding us to the people who could help her.
 Many miracles came about in those three days from being diagnosed to having the surgery.

 Katelyn needed time to adjust to what happened to her so I did not send her back to preschool that fall.
 The children made her nervous and she needed her mom close by to help her feel secure while she found her way through the experience.

 I changed to the night shift at work so I could be with Katelyn during the day.
 This worked well and she loved being home with me.
 I know my decision to keep her home was right.
-Today, she is thriving.
-She excels in school and enjoys gymnastics.
+Ultimately she thrived, excelling in school and enjoying gymnastics.

 I think the hardest part of the experience for Katelyn was looking at her eye socket after I took the bandage off.
 She was scared at first, but I caught her sneaking peeks in the mirror, and after a few days, she accepted her new appearance.
 We celebrated the day she received her prosthetic eye.
 She wanted to show everyone her beautiful new eye.
 She was so proud.

 I didn’t think to explain to Katelyn that she would not be able to see out of her new eye.
 I recommend parents to explain this to your child if they are older, so they won’t anticipate the eye as something that can restore their sight.

 Katelyn had thought she would be able to see once she had her new eye.
 At first she was very disappointed, but just like when the bandage was removed, she graciously accepted things as they came, and simply learned to cope.